Album - Preternatural

 Winter’s Tavern

 Built on the rustic character of a boutique mallet drum kit, the rhythm section features a blend of kick, snare, hi-hat, cymbals, and toms.
-But it's the instrumentation that truly defines the track’s identity.

-Winter’s Tavern doesn’t aim for club rhythms or modern beats - it reaches further back, to something more timeless.
+Winter’s Tavern doesn’t aim for club rhythms or modern beats.
+It reaches further back, to something more timeless.
 It’s music you might imagine echoing from the hearth of a medieval gathering, where boots stomp on stone and tankards clink in time with the melody.

 Through The Veil